zacs/homebox/README.md

 # Home Server Setup

-This project automatically installs and configures the software needed to run a [very] lightweight home automation and media server.
+This project automatically installs and configures the software needed to run a lightweight home automation and media server.
+Useful if you have an old Mac lying around.

-Specifically, this will get you up and running on a $40 Banana Pi with:
+Specifically, this will get you up and with:

 - Plex Media Server
 - Homebridge